Leucaena leucocephala: Potential as bioherbicidal agent

 Leucaena leucocephala is an allelopathic tree.
 Phytotoxic allelochemicals, such as mimosine and certain phenolic compounds, including p-hydroxycinnamic acid, protocatechuic acid, and gallic acid, have been identified in the leaves of the species.
 Bioherbicidal activity of L. leucocephala on terrestrial plants and aquatic weed water hyacinth were reported.

+In culture

+The state of Oaxaca in Mexico derives its name from the Nahuatl word huaxyacac, the name for Leucaena leucocephala trees that are found around Oaxaca City.